taichi-dev/taichi-nerfs/README.md

 ```
 ## Train with your own video

-Place your video in `data` folder and update `VIDEO_FILE` in the script below accordingly.
+Place your video in `data` folder and pass the video path to the script.
+There are several key parameters for producing a sound dataset for NeRF training.
+For a real scene, `scale`  is recommended to set to 16. `video_fps` determines the number of images generated from the video, typically 150~200 images are sufficient.
+For a one minute video, 2 is a suitable number.
 Running this script will preprocess your video and start training a NeRF out of it:

 ```
-./scripts/train_from_video.sh
+./scripts/train_from_video.sh -v {path/to/your/video} -s {scale} -f {video_fps}
 ```

 ## [Preview] Mobile Deployment